Women in Pakistan: Workforce participation

 Although women play an active role in Pakistan's economy, their contribution has been grossly underreported in some censuses and surveys.
-Part of the understimation of women's economic role is that Pakistan, like many other countries, has a very large informal sector.
-The 1991–92 Labour Force Survey revealed that only about 16% of women aged 10 years and over were in the labour force.
-According to World Bank, in 2014, women made up 22.3% of the labour force in Pakistan.
+Part of the underestimation of women's economic role is that Pakistan, like many other countries, has a very large informal sector.
+The 1991–92 Labour Force Survey revealed that only about 16% of women aged 10 years and over were in the labor force.
+According to World Bank, in 2014, women made up 22.3% of the labor force in Pakistan.

 According to the 1999 report by the Human Rights Commission of Pakistan, only two percent of Pakistani women participate in the formal sector of employment.
 However, the 1980 agricultural census stated that the women's participation rate in agriculture was 73%.
-The 1990–1991 Pakistan Integrated Household Survey indicated that the female labour force participation rate was 45% in rural areas and 17% the urban areas.
+The 1990–1991 Pakistan Integrated Household Survey indicated that the female labor force participation rate was 45% in rural areas and 17% the urban areas.
 Pakistani women play a major role in agricultural production, livestock raising and cottage industries.

-In 2008, it was recorded that 21.8 percent of females were participating in the labour force in Pakistan while 82.7 percent of men were involved in labour.
-The rate of women in the labour force has an annual growth rate of 6.5 percent.
+In 2008, it was recorded that 21.8 percent of females were participating in the labor force in Pakistan while 82.7 percent of men were involved in labor.
+The rate of women in the labor force has an annual growth rate of 6.5 percent.
 Out of the 47 million employed peoples in Pakistan in 2008, only 9 million were women and of those 9 million, 70 percent worked in the agricultural sector.
-The income of Pakistani women in the labour force is generally lower than that of men, due in part to a lack of formal education.In Pakistan, women are not accepted if they earn more than their husbands - development organization CARE found 76% of respondents felt that people, particularly family members, will disapprove if female entrepreneurs’ earnings usurp their partners’.
+The income of Pakistani women in the labor force is generally lower than that of men, due in part to a lack of formal education.
+In Pakistan, women are not accepted if they earn more than their husbands - development organization CARE found 76% of respondents felt that people, particularly family members, will disapprove if female entrepreneurs' earnings usurp their partners'.